sandredd/cs404.1-1/student-setup.md

 these developer tools, you will have to install a few different programs.
 To do so, follow the instructions below:

+- Download and install the Microsoft Visual C++ Redistributable
+  - Navigate to the [Microsoft Downloads](https://visualstudio.microsoft.com/downloads/) page
+  - At the bottom of the page, you'll find a section entitled "All Downloads" with a search bar
+  - Search for "redistributable"
+  - Download and run the appropriate package for your architecture (e.g. 32 bit or 64 bit Windows)
 - [Download](https://git-scm.com/download/win) and install `git`
   - The default settings already selected during installation are fine to use
 - Install Bazel